May 27, 2025

 Benefits of AIS:

-• No weather limitations: Unlike Radar, It is not affected by rains or Sea.
+- No weather limitations: Unlike Radar, it is not affected by rain or sea conditions.

-• Good propogation: It's propagation is better than that of radar, due to the longer wavelength.
+- Good propagation: Its propagation is better than that of radar, due to the longer wavelength.

 Limitations of AIS

-• The system coverage range is similar to other VHF digital applications which depends upon the height of the antenna.
-Typical Range 20 NM.
+- The system coverage range is similar to other VHF digital applications which depends upon the height of the antenna.
+Typical range is 20 NM.

-• Accuracy of the info received is only as accurate as what is entered in the static/voyage or safety messages data.
+- Accuracy of the information received is only as accurate as what is entered in the static/voyage or safety messages data.

-• The OOW should always be aware that AIS fitted on other ships under certain circumstances, can be switched off on the master’s professional judgment.
+- The operator should always be aware that AIS fitted on other ships, under certain circumstances, can be switched off on the master's professional judgement.

 Do you need it?